csu-atmos-programming/csu-atmos-programming.github.io/index.md

 ## Workshop Schedule

+### Introduction to Programming for Incoming Students

 - Friday August 23rd from 1 - 3 PM (1300-1500)
 - Wednesday August 28th from 1 - 3 PM (1300-1500)
 - Friday September 6th from 1 - 3 PM (1300-1500)
 - Friday September 27th from 10 - 4 PM (1000-1600)

 The tentative location for all workshops is the main classroom ATS 101.

+### Additional Topics

+Keep an eye out here and via the ats-students email listserv for upcoming announcements about further workshops on other additional topics!

 ## Contact Info